-This is pretty basic in most instances despite having an animal companion.
+If you have pets, you'll have to clean your floors more often than if you didn't have pets.
+The best way to clean hardwood floors with pets is actually pretty basic in most instances, despite having an animal companion shedding fur and running all over the house.
 If your animal friend is free to roam in and out of the house on a whim, you must realize that they bring in a lot of extra dirt and debris on their paws and fur.
 They also tend to shed more because of the differences in temperature from the outside to the inside and vice versa.

 Hair going everywhere?

-Your hardwood floors will not have a bad reaction to animal hair, but it is not pretty to look at, at all is it?
-To remedy this little issue make sure to vacuum areas where you loving companion likes to spend their down time, such as a couch or armchair.
-This will assure that it is not carried around the house by you!
+Pets shed, whether you have a dog, a cat or some other furry companion.
+Your hardwood floors will not have a bad reaction to animal hair, but it is not pretty to look at and nobody likes seeing a ball of fur drift across the floor while they try to relax.
+Tackle abundant pet hair by making sure to vacuum areas where you loving companion likes to spend their down time, such as a couch or armchair.
+This will assure that the pet hair not carried around the house or blown across the floor.

-Also mopping is a huge factor, do this as frequently as needed, but make sure to follow your specific instructions set by your hardwood flooring’s manufacturer, usually a damp mop and rinse.
-If your animal sheds more than expected and your floor shows it make sure you are not just pushing the hair around with the mop, I would suggest using a push broom before mopping.
-A nice little trick with a push broom is that you can lightly sprits the edge of the dust mop, this makes the hair stick and clump so that your not allowing the hairs to go airborne.
+You know wood floors are not friends of water, but that doesn't mean you shouldn't ever mop them.
+In fact, you should mop as frequently as needed, but following the specific instructions set by your hardwood flooring's manufacturer.
+This may include using a damp mop and rinse agent or only using a particular type of liquid hardwood floor cleaner.
+If your animal sheds more than expected and your floor shows it, make sure you are not just pushing the hair around with the mop by pre-cleaning the floors with a push broom or vacuum before mopping.
+You can also use a dust mop to pre-clean your floors.
+A nice little trick with a dust mop is that you can lightly sprits the edge of the mop, making the hair stick and clump so that you're not allowing the hairs to go airborne.

 Scratches and Dents

-Keeping your dogs nails properly clean and well manicured will eliminate the majority of dog related scratching.
-Not only that but it is absolutely crucial for the health and happiness of your loving K-9.
-If you are not good at holding your dog down for a nail clipping, just about any grooming or vet will clip your dogs nails for a minimal price.
+Keeping your dog's nails properly clean and well-manicured will go a long way to eliminating the majority of dog related scratching.
+Not only that, but trimming your dog's nails is absolutely crucial for the health and happiness of your loving K-9.
+If you are not good at holding your dog down for a nail clipping, just about any grooming or vet will clip your dog's nails for a minimal price.

 An Unwanted Gift!

-Yeah, I’m talking about coming home from a long days work and realizing you’re your animal friend did not forget about you, because they left you an extra special present on the hardwood floors!
+Yeah, we're talking about coming home from a long day's work and realizing you're your animal friend did not forget about you, because they left you an extra special present on the hardwood floors!
 Accidents happen and luckily if you catch it quickly your floors will receive minimal to no damage in the staining or smelling department.
-Clean up the area with a mild soap, nothing special and dry thoroughly.
+Clean up the area with a mild soap or use a pet urine hardwood floor cleaner and dry thoroughly.
+Choose a pet-safe hardwood floor cleaner with enzymes to fully break down the urine and be sure to clean messes before they have a chance to really soak into the wood.